p-rivero/CESCA/CESC Computer/EEPROM Programmer/README.md

 ## Programming the EEPROM

 The pin connections on my Arduino programmer are the same as Ben's.
 The only difference is the extra address outputs from the shift registers to the AT28C64B I used.

-Simply move the corresponding `eeprom_contents.h` next to `programmer.ino` (or change the #include directive) and upload the program to your Arduino programmer.
-Open the serial monitor to see the progress.
+To program an EEPROM, simply move the corresponding `eeprom_contents.h` next to `programmer.ino` (or change the `#include` directive) and upload the program to your Arduino programmer.
+Open the serial monitor to start sending commands (type `p` and *Enter* to start programming).

 **Improvements over Ben's original programmer:**